Antigua to Leon Bus

 El Tunco, El Salvador: Drama 1

 Our initial departure time was 1:15pm, but in true Central American style, our bus was late.
 Waiting in the 37 degree heat by the meet-up point was less than ideal.
-However, twenty minutes later, a new bus and driver appeared.
+The upside of these dramas is you end up bonding a lot with other travellers, so by now, we were all very friendly with each other.
+Twenty minutes later, a new bus and driver appeared.
 Our bags had been taken out of the original van and strapped to the roof of the new one.

 El Salvador to the Honduras Border: Drama 2